Solar Eclipse Activities for Preschoolers

 • Create the moon's outline using Oreo cookie halves and place it over the spread on the cookie.

-Engage children's artistic sensibilities and understanding of the solar eclipse with a fun, hands-on project to create their own solar eclipse mobiles.
-This craft visually represents the spatial relationships that create a solar eclipse and can decorate the classroom with reminders of this spectacular event.
+Engage children's artistic sensibilities with a project to create their own solar eclipse mobiles.
+This craft visually represents the spatial relationships that create a solar eclipse and decorates the classroom with reminders of this spectacular event.

 • Provide circles of various sizes cut from black and yellow construction paper to represent the sun, moon, and Earth.